apache/hadoop/hadoop-tools/hadoop-azure/src/site/markdown/abfs.md

 Config `fs.azure.enable.check.access` needs to be set true to enable the AzureBlobFileSystem.access().

+### <a name="idempotency"></a> Operation Idempotency

+Requests failing due to server timeouts and network failures will be retried.
+PUT/POST operations are idempotent and need no specific handling except for Rename and Delete operations.

+Rename idempotency checks are made by ensuring the LastModifiedTime on destination is recent if source path is found to be non-existent on retry.

+Delete is considered to be idempotent by default if the target does not exist on retry.

 ### <a name="featureconfigoptions"></a> Primary User Group Options
 The group name which is part of FileStatus and AclStatus will be set the same as the username if the following config is set to true